o3de/o3de.org/content/docs/user-guide/assets/asset-processor/interface.md

 ## Assets

-In the Assets tab, the tabbed pane on the left displays either the **Source Assets** tree from the scan directories, or the **Product Assets** tree from the **Asset Cache**.
+In the Assets tab, the tabbed pane on the left displays either the **Source Assets** tree from the scan directories, the **Intermediate Assets**, or the **Product Assets** tree from the **Asset Cache**.
 You can browse either tree for specific assets, or use the search bar to find assets by name or ID.
 When an asset is selected, information about the asset is displayed on the right of the interface.

+The Assets Tab search is also a regex based search, like for the jobs tab.
+Refer to the previous section [filtering by keyword and status](#filtering-by-keyword-and-status) for more information.

 The Assets Tab search is also a regex based search, like for the jobs tab.
 Refer to the previous section [filtering by keyword and status](#filtering-by-keyword-and-status) for more information.